rajnishmsrit/jsserver/notes/system-design/design-systems/Design Systems basics.md

 - Each company has its own design system which caters to their need like Netflix needs a presence on mobile, web, TV with equal importance.
-- A smaller company may need only 1 platform ex - payment gateway etc
+- A smaller company may need only 1 platform ex - Atlassian - Web etc
 - A design system helps company to convey a common experience across multiple devices of various dimensions.
 This is exactly it is a hard problem to nail down.
 - Imagine tons of devices, tons of accessbility requirements, various technologies involved
 - [A good read on multiple platforms design support](https://dbanks.design/blog/multi-platform/)
--
+- Read about why companies like Adobe's Spectrum